jacksegal/google-compute-snapshot/README.md

     --format="labels.auto_snapshot=true AND sizeGb = 10 AND name: ubuntu"

 This also allows you to bake snapshotting into your Google images by setting a cron job with a label on every image you create, and then you can set a label on the volumes you want to snapshot in your infrastructure management tool (Terraform) to selectively snapshot them.

+### Choosing instance for the attached disks
+By default, all the disks attached to the calling instance will be snapshotted.
+To change this behaviour:

+    ./gcloud-compute-snapshot.sh [-i <instance_name]

+    Note: The calling instance (rather than the named instance) needs to have the correct gcloud permissions

+### Choosing zone
+By default, the zone of the calling instance is used.
+To change this behaviour:

+    ./gcloud-compute-snapshot.sh [-z <zone>]

+    Note: Even if an instance is named with `-i`, the zone of the calling instance is used

+### Snapshot names
+By default, snapshots are created with names in the format of `prefix-diskName-instanceId-unixTimestamp`.
+To give a custom prefix:

+    ./gcloud-compute-snapshot.sh [-p <prefix>]

+    Note: Snapshot names are limited to 62 characters.

 ## License